There are three ways to join Communities in Yellowdig:

 - A student life administrator might want students to find and join a Community that advertises campus events.

 When you create Communities through Yellowdig, you are required to specify the Community Permission Level.
-By definition, public Communities can be discovered, explored, and freely joined by Members of your Network.
+By definition, public Communities can be discovered, explored, and freely joined by Members of your Organization.
 If you set your Community's permission level to private, you can decide whether your Community will appear in the Discover page.
-If you set the discovery toggle to ✓, your Community will be discoverable by Members of your Network, but they will not be able to explore or join your Community without your approval.
+If you set the discovery toggle to ✓, your Community will be discoverable by Members of your Organization, but they will not be able to explore or join your Community without your approval.

 |Community Permission Level||Public||Can discover, explore, and join||Can discover, explore, and join||Cannot discover|